What are the Different Types of Patent Applications Filed in India?

 Seven types of patent applications can be filed in India.
 These are –

-1) Convention Application- Convention Applications are that type of patent applications that are submitted to the Patent Office that claim a priority date based on applications that are substantially similar to or identical to those submitted in one or more of the convention countries.
+1) Conventional Application- Conventional Applications are the type of patent applications that are submitted to the Patent Office that claim a priority date based on applications that are substantially similar to or identical to those submitted in one or more of the convention countries.

 To obtain convention status, an applicant must apply to the Indian Patent Office within 12 months of the date on which a similar application or the same was initially filed in the convention country.